 A maximum of five instructors (including senior instructor) is recommended.
-A minimum of four confirmed panelists is recommended for panel discussions.
+A maximum of four confirmed panelists is recommended for panel discussions.

 Contact information for all instructors is required from the Sr. Instructor, when the co-instructor is added to the submission.
 If an instructor does not exist within the Academy's database, please add the instructor by providing the name and an accurate and unique email address.
 The Academy will contact the instructor using the email address provided and request that the instructor create an Academy user account.

 Please note that an instructor’s name can only be published if the instructor has an Academy user account.